Unresolved Grievances

 “Mythical Reinstatement”

 Following negotiations with Coach Schwartzwalder, Chancellor Corbally announced the reinstatement of the boycotting student-athletes on September 22.
 They reported to practice the next day only to find just three of them were academically and physically eligible to play.
-After word got out through the Daily Orange that white members of the football team had felt coerced into accepting them back, the Syracuse 8 realized the reinstatement was disingenuous and continued their boycott.
+The Syracuse 8 were surprised to learn that four of them were declared academically ineligible; this was not something they were aware of, especially since they had been told they would all be allowed to return to the team.
+After word got out through the Daily Orange that white members of the football team said they had felt coerced into accepting them back, the Syracuse 8 realized the reinstatement was disingenuous and continued their boycott.
 Chancellor Corbally abandoned negotiations, and the student-athletes never returned for the 1970 season.